-This one goes out to all my parental homies wrangling ankle-biters and grouchy tweens and hyperactive screen-addicted little womb-fruits over the summer holidays (and, like every day).
+This one goes out to all our parental homies wrangling ankle-biters and grouchy tweens and hyperactive screen-addicted little womb-fruits over the summer holidays (and, like every day).

 Chances are HIGH that you’re not getting a whole lot of writing time at the moment.
 Chances are you’re scarfing biscuits in the bathroom just to get two minutes of peace.
 Chances are you haven’t read a whole book in about six years.